Anders1232/Anders1232.github.io/README.md

+## Welcome to Francisco Anderson's homepage!

+I'm a computer science student at University of Brasília, 80% of the graduation completed.
+C and C++ programmer, GNU and Linux enthusiast, gamer with experience in Unity3D, Pthreads, Qt and some more stuff.

+I'll keep the default homepage for a while until I'm experieced enough using the github pages.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Anders1232/Anders1232.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.